 Will we send your personal information overseas?

-From time to time, IBA may engage service providers located overseas to perform certain functions and activities.
+From time to time, IBA may engage service providers located overseas to perform certain of our functions and activities.
 In the course of providing services to IBA, we may need to disclose your personal information to these service providers.
-In addition, some service providers (including the Consultant) may use, hold or store your personal information through a cloud service provider located overseas.
+In addition, some service providers may use, hold or store your personal information through a cloud service provider located overseas.